Quixoty/quixoty-test4.github.io/_posts/2021-04-12-Woodland Maintenance for Biodiversity (Part 1).md

 ---

-Whilst woodlands do have relatively low maintenance requirements as shade suppresses the ground layer - it does not mean that a lack of maintenance is good for woodland biodiversity.
+Whilst woodlands do have relatively low maintenance requirements - it does not mean that a lack of maintenance is good for woodland biodiversity.

 In fact, a balanced approach, not at the extremes of zero or excessive maintenance is key to aiding biodiversity for new or existing woodlands.